barbajs/barba/source/docs/userguide/syntax/index.md

 });
 ```

-> Note that you can prevent a link of using Barba with the `data-barba-prevent` attribute:
+> Note that you can prevent a link from using Barba with the `data-barba-prevent` attribute:
 >
 > 1. `data-barba-prevent` or `data-barba-prevent="self"` prevents the current link
 > 2. `data-barba-prevent="all"` prevents all children links of a container (`div`, `p`, etc.)